cs50/cs50.readthedocs.io/cs50/server.md

 ### Inline Frames

-By default, apps based on `cs50/server` cannot be iframed, as the image adds
+By default, apps based on `cs50/server` cannot be iframed in other sites, as the image adds

 ```
-Content-Security-Policy: frame-ancestors 'none'
+Content-Security-Policy: frame-ancestors 'self'
 ```

 to HTTP responses.
-To allow an app to be iframed, create a file called `server.conf` in the app's root containing the below, which will remove that header:
+To allow an app to be iframed by another site, create a file called `server.conf` in the app's root containing the below, which will remove that header:

 ```
 more_clear_headers 'Content-Security-Policy';